 What can you do with this information?
 For one thing, look at your Google My Business page and your Google Maps information for your business.
-Keep them fresh, since this is where people may be discovering information they need about your business.
+Keep them fresh since this is where people may be discovering the information they need about your business.

 For another thing, try to create rich content for your website that they can’t get just on the results page.
 Also, put work into focusing on keywords that bring people to your website.